opendistro-for-elasticsearch/k-NN/README.md

 ./gradlew run --debug-jvm # to just start a cluster that can be debugged
 ```

 The Elasticsearch server JVM will connect to a debugger attached to `localhost:5005` before starting.
+If there are multiple nodes, the servers will connect to debuggers listening on ports `5005, 5006, ...`

 To debug code running in an integration test (which exercises the server from a separate JVM), first, setup a remote debugger listening on port `8000`, and then run: